Regularity for almost minimizers of a one-phase Bernoulli-type functional in Carnot Groups of step two: Dichotomy results

-which is the second alternative in \eqref{alt2}.
-The proof of Proposition \ref{dic} is thereby complete. \end{proof} Now we show that the alternative \eqref{alt2} in Proposition \ref{dic} can be "improved" when $\e$ and $\sigma$ are sufficiently small.
+Now, we show that the alternative \eqref{alt2} in Proposition \ref{dic} can be "improved" when $\e$ and $\sigma$ are sufficiently small.
 This result is the counterpart of Lemma 2.3 in \cite{DS} in the more general setting of Carnot groups of step two.

 \begin{lem} Let $u\in HW^{1,2}(B_1)$ be such that $u\ge0$ a.e. in $B_1$ and

 for all $v\in HW^{1,2}(B_1)$ such that $u-v\in HW^{1,2}_0(B_1)$.

 Let